-This guide covers the headers that Layer0 injects into responses making them visible to your client code.
+This guide describes the headers that Layer0 injects into responses, making them visible to your client code.

 x-0-version: version fingerprint that includes Layer0 version number, site build number and UTC timestamp of the build

-x-0-t: timings of all the components in Layer0 critical path that served your request
+x-0-t: telemetry measurements for all the components in Layer0 critical path that served your request

 x-0-request-id: the unique ID of the request on Layer0 infrastructure